Estelle v. Gamble: Opinion of the court

-The Court found for the defendant because it viewed his failure to receive proper medical care as "inadvertent".
+The Court found for the defendants because it viewed Gamble's failure to receive proper medical care as "inadvertent".
 The case nevertheless established the principle that the deliberate failure of prison authorities to address the medical needs of an inmate constitutes "cruel and unusual punishment".
 It held that "deliberate indifference to serious medical needs of prisoners constitutes the 'unnecessary and wanton infliction of pain'...proscribed by the Eighth Amendment."